 Dr. Robert Green discusses genetic privacy concerns and questions about whole genome sequencing that have arisen from parents whose children are participating in the BabySeq project.

-almost exactly 1% of the populations in both FHS and JHS carried a pathogenic variant in one of the original ACMG56 genes.
+We found that almost exactly 1% of the populations in both FHS and JHS carried a pathogenic variant in one of the original ACMG56 genes.
 And we found that those carrying pathogenic variants had an increased aggregated risk of developing clinical features associated with the corresponding diseases.

 This is part of our overall scientific mission to determine how personal genomic sequencing may impact participants’ long-term health, behavioral and economic outcomes.